DYR201 Animal behaviour and husbandry

 Mandatory course work: All demonstrations and practical instruction is mandatory.

 Demands: In order to have their final written assignment graded, students must complete and pass an oral presentation.
-The presentations will be filmed, and the students are required to submit a self evaluation after viewing their own presentation.
+Two members of staff, including the person responsible for the block, must be present at the presentation.
+The result of the presentation is announced by e-mail.
 In order to pass the final, written assignment, these demands must be met.

 During the duration of the block every student is to give an oral presentation.
 Two members of staff, including the person responsible for the block, must be present at the presentation.
 The evaluatiion of the presentation is announced by e-mail.